 How to integrate ConvertFlow with WordPress

-Then, head to Settings > Head & Footer Code to add your script.
+Then, head to Settings > Head & Footer Code to install your ConvertFlow site code.
 With your ConvertFlow script copied, paste it in the "Head code" field.
 Then click "Save".
-And you're done!

 Head to your ConvertFlow website's integrations page, scroll to WordPress and click "Connect".

-You'll then be presented with the data needed for ConvertFlow to be able to access your WordPress site's API.
+You'll then be presented with the form that you'll need to submit so ConvertFlow can access your WordPress site's API.

 Enter your WordPress site domain name, including http://or https://.
 The full URL is required for ConvertFlow to be able to determine whether to establish a secure connection with your site or not.